Evaluate each function at the given values of the independent variable and simplify. h(x) = x³ − x + 1 d. h (3a)

 Verified step by step guidance1

-Understand the vertical line test: The vertical line test is a method used to determine if a graph represents a function.
-A graph represents a function if and only if no vertical line intersects the graph at more than one point.
+Recall the vertical line test: A graph represents y as a function of x if and only if no vertical line intersects the graph at more than one point.

 Verified video answer for a similar problem:This video solution was recommended by our tutors as helpful for the problem above